This week's personal loan rates fall for 3- and 5-year terms

 Average personal loan interest rates

 Average personal loan interest rates have decreased over the last seven days for 3- and 5-year loans.
-While 3-year loan rates plummeted by 0.92 percentage points, rates on 5-year loans fell by 0.45 percentage points.
-Interest rates for 5-year terms remain higher than they were this time last year, up 1.49 percentage points for 5-year terms.
-Meanwhile, interest rates for 3-year terms are slightly lower than they were this time last year, down 0.12 percentage points.
+While 3-year loan rates dropped by 0.20 percentage points, rates on 5-year loans plummeted by 0.76 percentage points.
+Interest rates for 5-year terms remain higher than they were this time last year, up 0.79 percentage points for 5-year terms.
+Meanwhile, interest rates for 3-year terms are slightly lower than they were this time last year, down 0.43 percentage points.

 Still, borrowers can take advantage of interest savings with a 3- or 5-year personal loan, as both loan terms offer lower interest rates on average than higher-cost borrowing options such as credit cards.